Duty Stamping of Trust Deeds

 How long does it take to have my trust deeds duty stamped?

-If your trust deed was set up in NSW we can process the stamping within 2 business days and have your stamped deed sent back to you via express post or email.
-If your trust was set up in Victoria however, the Victorian SRO will not issue a certificate of duty until payment has been cleared which usually takes 3-5 business days.
+If your trust deed was executed in NSW, we can process the stamping within 2 business days and have your stamped deed sent back to you via express post or email.
+If your trust was set up in Victoria however, the Victorian SRO will not issue a Certificate of Duty until payment has been cleared which usually takes 3-5 business days.
 If stamping of your deed is urgent, please call us to discuss options.

 What is included when Patricia Holdings duty stamps my trust deeds?

 Patricia Holdings makes duty stamping your trust deeds easy.
 For NSW deeds you will receive a delivery by express post containing your original signed trust deeds back, with an official Revenue NSW stamp on the first page of each trust deed for deeds signed pen to paper.
 For NSW deeds that were digitally signed, you will receive an email containing the signed deed(s) and a PDF copy of the official Duties Statement.
-For Victorian Deeds you will receive an official SRO digital certificate – indicating that they have been duty stamped.
-If the Victorian Deed was received into our office, we will also send back your signed trust deed via express post.
+For Victorian Deeds whether signed pen to paper and emailed to us, or signed digitally and emailed to us, you will receive an official SRO digital certificate indicating that they have been duty stamped.
+If the Victorian Deed was received into our office, we will also send back your signed trust deed via express post with a print out of the Certificate of Duty.

 How much does it cost?